 Mahmoud, O., 2008.
 Managerial judgement and the real options approach in investment appraisal process: evidence from the British automotive components manufacturers.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: